lukeni777/CPSC368_group_Luke-Estelle/README.md

 # CPSC368_group_Luke-Estelle

+***Table of Content:***<br>
+`/data `: contain raw and processed data for the project<br>
+`/figures`: stores the figures generated from the research<br>
+`/result`: stores the converted .sql files that contain the tuple insertions for the database<br>
+`convert_sql.ipynb`: second-step of data cleaning and convert tabular data into sql insertion codes as .sql files<br>
+`Dataset Cleaning and Visualization.ipynb`: first step data cleaning and eda for the proposal<br>
+`method.ipynb`: connecting to UBC student database server to filter and pull data using sql scripts.
+Then, create visualizations and conduct significant tests using python<br>
+`telemed.sql`: sql script that will create sql tables for the research and insert tuples for State table

 ***For your reference:***<br>
 Python code used for initial data cleaning are contained in `Dataset Cleaning and Visualization.ipynb` at the root repository.<br>